solo-io/go-utils/securityscanutils/README.md

 ## Using securityscanutils
 The following code snippet shows how to import and use the `SecurityScanner` to scan a repositories' releases.
 Multiple repositories can be specified for scanning.
+To have the script work on private repositories, as well as mitigate the chance of rate-limiting, set the `GITHUB_TOKEN` environment variable.

 ```go
 package main